Statement Regarding the Effect of the Permanent Injunction Order inGeneral Majority PAC v. Carol Aichele, et al., on Pennsylvania Law

-On March 10, 2014, the United States District Court for the Middle District of Pennsylvania entered a preliminary injunction (PI) order.
-The PI order allows a political committee that is properly registered with the Department of State (as required by the Pennsylvania Election Code) to accept contributions from corporations, unincorporated associations and/or labor unions, so long as that registered political committee does not make contributions to, or coordinate expenditures on behalf of, candidates or political committees controlled by political parties.
+On March 10, 2014, the United States District Court for the Middle District of Pennsylvania entered a permanent injunction order.
+The order allows a political committee that is properly registered with the Department of State (as required by the Pennsylvania Election Code) to accept contributions from corporations, unincorporated associations and/or labor unions, so long as that registered political committee does not make contributions to, or coordinate expenditures on behalf of, candidates or political committees controlled by political parties.

-The only alteration to Pennsylvania law that the PI makes is that a political committee that commits itself to limiting contributions and expenditures as outlined in the PI order would be allowed to accept contributions from corporations, unincorporated associations and/or labor unions notwithstanding the general prohibition under section 1633(a) of the Pennsylvania Election Code, 25 P.S. § 3253(a).
-Concomitantly, corporations, unincorporated associations and labor unions will be permitted to make contributions to any political committee that limits its activities as described in the PI order.
+The only alteration to Pennsylvania law that the order makes is that a political committee that commits itself to limiting contributions and expenditures as outlined in the order would be allowed to accept contributions from corporations, unincorporated associations and/or labor unions notwithstanding the general prohibition under section 1633(a) of the Pennsylvania Election Code, 25 P.S. § 3253(a).
+Concomitantly, corporations, unincorporated associations and labor unions will be permitted to make contributions to any political committee that limits its activities as described in the order.

-A political committee operating under the PI order still must comply with the Pennsylvania Election Code by registering with the Department of State as a political committee, and by filing reports with the Department of State as any political committee is required to do.
+A political committee operating under the order still must comply with the Pennsylvania Election Code by registering with the Department of State as a political committee, and by filing reports with the Department of State as any political committee is required to do.

-In addition, a political committee operating under the PI order cannot make contributions or expend its resources in a manner that would cause its resources (a) to be donated to a candidate’s political committee or a political party’s political committee; or (b) to be expended in a way that is coordinated with a candidate’s political committee or a political party committee.
+In addition, a political committee operating under the order cannot make contributions or expend its resources in a manner that would cause its resources (a) to be donated to a candidate’s political committee or a political party’s political committee; or (b) to be expended in a way that is coordinated with a candidate’s political committee or a political party committee.

-Consistent with the PI order, the Department of State has established a procedure under which a political committee desiring to accept contributions from corporations, unincorporated associations and/or labor unions under the terms of the PI order must file a statement with the Department of State declaring its commitment not to make contributions to, or to coordinate expenditures on behalf of, any candidate’s political committee or political committee controlled by a political party.
+Consistent with the order, the Department of State has established a procedure under which a political committee desiring to accept contributions from corporations, unincorporated associations and/or labor unions under the terms of the order must file a statement with the Department of State declaring its commitment not to make contributions to, or to coordinate expenditures on behalf of, any candidate’s political committee or political committee controlled by a political party.
 This type of political committee will be referred to as an Independent Expenditure Committee.

 A political committee wishing to register as an Independent Expenditure Committee should file a Political Committee Registration Statement (Form DSEB-500) and a Statement of Organization – Independent Expenditure Committee (Form DSEB-506).